johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/AllowPopupsDuringPageUnload.md

 # AllowPopupsDuringPageUnload

 ## Allows a page to show popups during its unloading (obsolete)
-> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 87.
+> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 87.

 ## Supported versions